 Note: Some of the links in this post are affiliate links and we will be compensated if you click through and sign up.
 Read our disclosure policy here.

-Here’s what we bought at the grocery store this past week:
+Here’s what we bought and ate this week:

 Kroger Shopping Trip #2: